An official website of the United States government

 • The Navy has awarded $105.8 million under the Cooperative Agreement with the City for the City’s emergency response.
 The Navy is continuing to work with the City to bring the response to the Hangar fire to a close.

-Navy fieldwork for the abatement and removal of onsite debris began July 8, 2024, and will continue into the second quarter of 2025.
+Navy fieldwork for the abatement and removal of fire related debris within the footprint of Hangar 1 began July 8, 2024, and was completed this month on June 24, 2025.
+Selective deconstruction and demobilization activities will continue through July 2025.

 Debris consolidation and removal:

-• Negative pressure containment units (CUs) support the decontamination and consolidation steps of the debris removal from within the Hangar 1 footprint and are built and then moved over work areas to prevent fugitive dust emissions (Photo 1, 6, 7, 8, & 10).
+• Negative pressure containment units (CUs) supported the decontamination and consolidation steps of the debris removal from within the Hangar 1 footprint and were built and then moved over work areas to prevent fugitive dust emissions (Photo 1, 6, 7, 8, & 10).
 The CUs are numbered CU-1 through CU-10 from south to north (Figure 1).

-• Negative pressure within the CU's is tested and confirmed before packaging fire debris and sealing transport bins for off-site disposal.
-Based on laboratory results, debris will continue to be characterized as non-Resource Conservation and Recovery Act (RCRA) waste or RCRA waste and then transported for disposal (Photo 4).
+• Negative pressure within the CU's was tested and confirmed before packaging fire debris and sealing transport bins for off-site disposal.
+Based on laboratory results, debris was characterized as non-Resource Conservation and Recovery Act (RCRA) waste or RCRA waste and then transported for offsite disposal (Photo 4).

-• Air monitoring continues around the Hangar 1 footprint and surrounding community (Photo 5).
+• Air monitoring for asbestos was discontinued around the Hangar 1 footprint and surrounding community (Photo 5) on June 24, 2025.
+However, dust monitoring is still ongoing while demolition activities are being conducted.
 Results continue to remain below air quality thresholds.

 • Non-RCRA Waste